 The 5 states offering the GED or HiSET exams at no cost are West Virginia, New York State, Maine, Connecticut, and Illinois.

-Please note that the states of Kentucky and Illinois also offer the GED test for free, but only to first-time applicants.
 In Ohio, first-time test-takers also get reduced rates on the HSE (High School Equivalency) exam.
 Now, Illinois has also joined the states that offer GED testing for free, and more states follow suit!
-Please check your state here for the latest updates.

-- New York is using the GED test
+- New York is using the GED test.

-- Maine uses the HiSET (simply short for High School Equivalency Test)
+- Maine uses the HiSET (simply short for High School Equivalency Test).

-- Connecticut is using the GED exam (General Education Development), but there is a modest administration fee
+- Connecticut is using the GED exam (General Education Development), but there is a modest administration fee.

-- West Virginia uses the HiSET test
+- West Virginia uses the GED and HiSET tests.

-- Illinois is offering the GED test at no cost
+- Illinois is offering the GED test at no cost.

 Two states and Washington DC are partly subsidizing GED testing: